 This disappearance of his faithful companion was especially irksome to him as he reckoned that it was his fault.
-Had he not showed up in Mont-Perril, Royère would have stayed there as a male nurse, the only creature with any compassion for the sick-more useful in that role, perhaps, than in the role of a house-breaker to which, for all his willingness, he had never really taken.
+Had he not showed up in Mont-Perril, Royère would have stayed there as a male nurse, the only creature with any compassion for the sick-more useful in that role, perhaps, than in the role of a housebreaker to which, for all his willingness, he had never really taken.
 So the social war had claimed another victim.
 Alexandre could not get used to the idea of having been the cause of someone else's misfortune, even one person, when he was striving for the improvement of everyone's lot.
 For his own part, he accepted the risks.
 But it pained him to have others share them.

 Around 5 April, a raid on the home of Monsieur Merlin at 5 rue Nicolas Henriot, Riems, hit some snags.
 He had to slip in via a small basement window and, using a crowbar, punch a hole in the brick partition separating the basement stairs from the hallway.
+And rifle the safe on the ground floor-which took two hours.
+All, it is true, for a somewhat tidy sum of almost 10,000 francs.